 -- Pat

-This information may become outdated at any time.
+Information may become outdated.
 Get current information from government departments.

-Licensing is an identification system not a title system.
+Licensing is an identification system for boats.
 A boat licence does not provide clear title or ownership of a boat.
 If was pointed out to me by Patick Julien (below) that if a licensed boat is stolen, it is difficult to trace it or to prove ownership.
-I had hoped the new federal licensing system could be used to prove ownership but it appears to be for Search & Rescue.
+It was hoped the new federal licensing system could be used to prove ownership but it is administered by each province and territory and is designed more for and collecting sales tax and search & rescue operations.

-Registration is a procedure for documentation of ownership or title.
-Licensing is a procedure which identifies a vessel as having paid sales tax in a province or territory and does not necessarily imply ownership or title.
-It's all too easy to buy a licensed boat and have the police come and take it away.
-There's no easy way to check the ownership trail, liens on the boat, or if it's stolen (check with the police at the very least).
+Registration is a procedure for documentation of ownership or title in Canada with a "name" and "port of registration".
+Licensing is a procedure which identifies a vessel with a letter-number combination after having paid sales tax in a province or territory, and does not necessarily imply ownership or title.
+There's no easy way to check the ownership trail, liens on the boat, or if it's stolen.

 Patrick Julien (from Caelis International, one of Canada's major Coast Guard and Transport Canada approved marine documentation consultancies), sent me some interesting comments about licences and registration.
-He noted that "register tonnage" for registered vessels measures volume (e.g. one metric ton is equal to one metric meter):
+Here is what he said:

 Licensing is not really the norm for expensive vessels, as owners usually wish to obtain clear title and proof of ownership that comes with registration.
 A licence is simply a piece of paper which allows you to go on the water; it has absolutely nothing to do with proof of ownership.
 We recently dealt with the transfer of property of a vessel which had four current and potentially valid licences issued on it.
 You do not need to prove you own the boat to get a licence -- and boat thefts are rumoured to be in the area of 15% of inventory in Canada.
 And what of banks and finance companies chasing their security.